xxleevo/mlmanager/README.md

 ### Options

-- `user` is an admin username for rdm dashboard
+- `user` is an admin username for rdm dashboard.
-- `password` is the associated password for the rdm user
+- `password` is the associated password for the rdm user.
-- `deviceHold` is how long mlmanager will wait before taking action on a device for repeat actions
+- `deviceHold` time in seconds to wait before taking action a second time.
-  IE - 300 seconds means 5 minutes after installing or rebooting a device we will attempt to apply a fix again
+    IE - 300 seconds after installing or rebooting a device we will attempt to apply a fix again
-- `threshold` values are in seconds.
-This determines how long before a device is considered inactive and requires a fix.
+- `threshold` this determines how long before a device is considered inactive and requires a fix.
-- `saveScreenshots` if you want to store screenshots locally to help with debugging
+- `saveScreenshots` create screenshots locally.
-- `ipa` is the path to an IPA file on disk.
-I recommend building and signing like normal then doing a copy to /Users/Shared with a static name since that directory has read access by default on macOS.
+- `ipa` path to ipa file on disk to install.
-- `"devices": []` by default will take action on all attached devices.
-If you want to be selective on your actions add the **exact** device name as seen in Xcode.
+- `"devices": []` devices to take action on.
+Leave empty to act on all attached devices.
-  IE - "devices": ["SE001", "SE002"]`
+    IE - `"devices": ["SE001", "SE002"]`

 ## FAQ